groupblog/_posts/studying notes.operating system.chapter 4.md

  * trap handler indexed by trap number in hardware-mandated jump table in virtual machine
  * VMM find address of virtual machine's trap handler and transfer control to it

-virtual machine contain every hardware components represented by data structures and code
+virtual machine(not equal to software emulator) contain every hardware components represented by data structures and code

-virtual machine not equal to software emulator

 sensitive instruction: an instruction will change something in the hardware/processor, must be privileged instruction